SabrinaPL/photo-assistant/README.md

-# 1dv610-L2

-## Photo Assistant
+# Photo Assistant

+Photo Assistant is a low-dependency, light-weight library that provides photo editing, photo sorting and photo gallery displaying of HTML image elements.
+It also stores image data in local storage for easy access and retrieval.

-Library that should provide photo editing and photo gallery displaying functionality.
-USP is that both of these functionalities (editing and gallery displaying) are provided within the same lib, making it useful for a range of applications handling images such as photography portfolio websites, blogs, social media platforms etc.
+Photo Assistant's USP (unique selling point) is that it offers all of these features (editing, sorting and gallery displaying) within the same lib, making it useful for a range of applications handling images such as photography portfolio websites, blogs, social media platforms etc.

-### Installation guide
+## Installation guide

+## Usage guide

+## Images

+All images in the test application are owned by the author of this library (Sabrina Prichard-Lybeck, © Prichard Photography) and are not to be used without permission.